 Visibility over the driver's left shoulder is restricted, but the rearward view is good.
 The short seat bottoms are typical of small cars; the front seats are supportive, and backseat space isn't bad.
 Front headroom is marginal.

 The deep-set gauges are easy to read most of the time, and they're orange-lit at night.
-The huge glove box is easy to reach, but the storage area below the hatch is squat in shape.
+The huge glove box is easy to reach, but the storage area below the hatch looks a bit squat.